-The cosmetic surgeons at Johns Hopkins, in Baltimore, Maryland, will do a lower body lift to tighten loose sagging skin in the abdomen, buttocks, posterior thighs, hips, outer thighs and anterior thighs.
+The cosmetic surgeons at Johns Hopkins, in Baltimore, Maryland, will do a lower body lift to tighten loose sagging skin in the abdomen, posterior thighs, hips, outer thighs and anterior thighs.

 What to expect during a lower body lift

 The plastic surgeon makes incisions from the back around to the front of thighs to allow excess skin and fat tissue to be removed.
 The remaining tissue is used to stretch and smooth the lower body.
 The procedure can be an outpatient procedure.